 - Is there any natural light?
 If so, is there sufficient natural light?

-- Is there enough lighting to complete the task?
+- Is there enough lighting to complete the task(s)?

-- Are the transition areas between light and dark areas infrequent?
+- Are the transition areas between light and dark infrequent?

 - Is there significant glare anywhere in the workspace?

-This task helps you determine how effective your current office lighting layout is, and whether it might benefit from more ergonomic choices.
-However, these questions are not fully comprehensive, and your office may benefit from a detailed light survey with technical equipment that measures illuminance, luminance, contrast, and reflectance.
+These questions will help you determine how effective your current office lighting layout is, and whether it might benefit from more ergonomic choices.
+However, these questions are not fully diagnostic, and your office may benefit from a detailed light survey with technical equipment that measures illuminance, luminance, contrast, and reflectance.

 Step three: Ensure that you don’t have a flicker problem.

-You’re probably familiar with the flickering lights in horror movies, or the annoying flickering light in your bathroom, but flickering light can’t always be detected by the naked eye.
+You’re probably familiar with the flickering lights in horror movies, or the annoying flickering light in your bathroom.
+However, flickering light isn’t always detectable by the naked eye.
 Nevertheless, negative side effects from prolonged exposure to flickering lights can still arise.
 If your employees complain of eye strain and headaches, it may be an indication that your workplace has a flickering-light problem.

 You can fix this in three easy steps: